davras5/OpenBuildings/README.md

 * a closed product or proprietary platform

 Instead, it **complements existing registers** by improving interoperability and practical reuse, while remaining open, transparent, and extensible.

 ---

-## Why It Exists

-While Switzerland has strong open-data initiatives, building data often remains difficult to reuse because:

-* datasets are published in different structures and formats
-* identifiers are inconsistent or missing
-* cross-dataset linking requires significant effort

-OpenBuildings focuses on **reducing this effort**.
-The project prioritises pragmatic alignment and usability over theoretical completeness.

-## What We Do With It

-OpenBuildings is used as a foundational dataset to complete and harmonise building information across Switzerland.
-It supports the alignment of internal real estate and asset databases with official national registers, enabling more consistent analysis, reporting, and data management.

-The same foundation can be reused by others for their own enrichment, analysis, or integration purposes.

----